chrisjz/sm64vr/README.md

 ### Menus

 * Display stats on stars collected in level or world.
+* Use Leap to navigate through menu.
+* Use Sixense to navigate through menu.
+* Use MYO to navigate through menu.
 * Add title scene menu music from original game.

 ### Miscellaneous